danielmarquespt/sourcegraph-natural-search/README.md

 #### Does not handle advanced regex for content
 Right now, the content of a file is almost always just a keyword.
 No advanced matching via regex is ever generated

-### Is falky identifiying paths
+### Is flaky identifying paths
-When a path for something or folder is mentioned in the natural lang query, it somethines adds it to the repo name
+When a path for something or folder is mentioned in the natural lang query, it sometimes adds it to the repo name

 ### Has limited knowledge about dependencies between keywords
 If a language is mentioned with the diff keyword, its going to output syntax with both, which is not ideal.
 It does however understand that for `author:` a `type:commit` or `type:diff` is needed